Anyaleef/haifa-stadium-schedule-monitor/README.md

 # Haifa Stadium Alert Bot ![Status](https://img.shields.io/badge/status-active-brightgreen)

-Personal Python automation project that monitors the Haifa Stadium schedule, detects newly published games, and sends Telegram alerts for schedule updates and game-day reminders.
+A personal Python automation project that monitors the official Haifa Stadium (aka סמי עופר) game schedule and sends Telegram alerts when relevant schedule information changes.

+## Why I built this

+I live near Haifa Stadium, and game days can cause significant traffic congestion in the surrounding area.
+Instead of manually checking the stadium website, this project monitors the schedule automatically and sends useful updates through Telegram.

 ## Live alerts

 Join the Telegram announcement channel to receive stadium schedule updates and game-day reminders:
 [Haifa Stadium Alerts channel](https://t.me/+a9wMn-xBOO81YzBk)

-## Why I built this

-I live near Haifa Stadium, where game-day traffic can cause significant congestion and make leaving the area by car difficult.
-Instead of manually checking the stadium website every day, this project monitors the schedule automatically and sends notifications when new games are published or when a game is taking place that day.

-## What it does
+## Features

-- Checks the official Haifa Stadium (aka סמי עופר) schedule page once per day
+- Checks the official Haifa Stadium schedule page once per day
-- Extracts structured game information, including date, kickoff time, and teams
+- Parses individual games into structured data: competition, teams, date, and kickoff time
-- Compares the current schedule with the previously stored schedule
+- Detects newly published games
+- Detects changes to an existing game's date or kickoff time
-- Sends a Telegram alert when new games are published
+- Detects future games that disappear from the published schedule
+- Handles games whose kickoff time has not yet been published
-- Sends a reminder on the morning of each game day
+- Sends a reminder on the day of a scheduled game
-- Prevents duplicate game-day reminders
+- Sends a Telegram warning if the website cannot be read or parsed correctly
+- Stores the latest schedule and a small event history in `state.json`
 - Runs automatically using GitHub Actions

 ## Tech stack

-- Python
+- Python 3.12
 - Requests
 - BeautifulSoup
 - Telegram Bot API